erdomke/InnovatorAdmin/readme.md

 # Ideas for Improvement

+- Allow packages to install files on the web server (e.g. dlls, html files, etc.).
+Will also need to modify web files (e.g. method_config.xml).
 - Integrate with the Aras project site allowing the tool to become a "NuGet" package manager for Aras projects
 - Include an AML diff tool for easily seeing the differences in items between databases
 - Allow for additional plugins so the tool can become a dashboard for administrative tools
+- Include tools for 'uninstalling' packages or otherwise deleting items
+- Include a tool for mass uploading files to the vault.

 # Contributing